ajay-mk/Jupyter-in-SLURM/README.md

 ### run_jupyter.sh

-- `run_jupyter.sh` will submit the slurm job file, and output the code strings needed to run Jupyter.
+- `run_jupyter.sh` will submit the SLURM job file and output the code strings needed to run Jupyter.
-- Once you execute the `run_jupyter.sh`, it will output the ssh command and the url to JupyterLab.
+- Once you execute the `run_jupyter.sh`, it will output the `ssh` command and the URL to JupyterLab.
 - Copy and paste the ssh command to a local terminal.
 - Copy and paste the link to your browser.

-If this was helpful to you, I would appreciate a tweet.
-Contact me or raise an issue if you find a bug, or submit a PR.

--Ajay
+Please open an issue if you run into any problems.